ishantchauhan710/DeskViewer/README.md

 ### Note :bangbang:
 - I have commented the robot.js functions in electron.js file inside the app folder.
 This is because if you uncomment them and run 2 instances of this app on a same computer, you won't be able to control your mouse
 - I have only tested this application on linux, if you want to create an executable file for windows or mac systems, you need to make few more changes in the electron configuration files.
 You can refer to [electron-packager](https://www.npmjs.com/package/electron-packager) for that
+- Currently the app uses getDisplayMedia() to share the audio of device however if you want to transmit the audio of user using microphone, you can make use of the getUserMedia() method

 ## Contact
 For any queries, you can mail me at developerishant710@gmail.com